What is the PTS Card?

 Proof of ID can come in the form of your passport.
 For rules on Passport photos, click here to see what the Government says.

-Your Sponsor, on your behalf, will contact Sentinel and provide all of the above information.
+✅ Sponsor will contact Sentinel and provide all information.

 Your 5 year PTS Card will take 10 days to arrive.
 There is a fee of £33 per year, per user.
 Sponsors are expected to cover this cost for you.